dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 By contrast, with a single global ring buffer shared across all CPUs, all events go into the same FIFO queue and are delivered sequentially to user space, preserving order without extra complexity.

-#### Data Availability Signalling
+#### Data Availability Signaling

-Often the biggest overhead when forward to kernel events to user space comes from in-kernel signalling of data availability when a sample is submitted to the buffer.
-This signal then lets kernel’s poll/epoll system know to wake up user-space handlers blocked on waiting for the new data.
+The main overhead in forwarding kernel events to user space actually comes from signaling data availability when a sample is added to the buffer.

+Whenever this happens, by default:
+- The kernel marks the buffer as ready and triggers a wakeup.
+- `epoll` subystem notifies user-space handlers blocked on the buffer (a blocking `*.Read()` call in user-space application).
+- The scheduler performs a context switch to wake the sleeping thread.
+- The user-space handler copies data out of the buffer, processes it, and (usually) goes back to sleep waiting for more events.
-And if events come in at a very high rate, this results in lots of wakeups and context switches, which can dominate CPU usage.

-This is true for both perfbuf and ringbuf.
+And at high event rates, the resulting wakeups and context switches can dominate CPU usage—affecting the performance of both perfbuf and ringbuf.

-Perfbuf handles that with the ability to set up sampled notification, in which case only every Nth sample will send a notification.
+Perf buffer offers an option to reduce this overhead by enabling sampled notifications, where only every N-th sample triggers a notification.
 ```go [advanced-perf-buffer/main.go] {5-8}
 reader, err := perf.NewReaderWithOptions(
   objs.Events,